XRPLF/xrpl-dev-portal/content/reference-rippled.md

 This method can retrieve several different types of data.
 You can select which type of item to retrieve by passing the appropriate parameters.
 Specifically, you should provide exactly one of the following fields:

 1. `index` - Retrieve any type of ledger node by its unique index
-2. `account_root` - Retrieve an [AccountRoot node](reference-ledger-format.html#accountroot), similar to the [account_info](#account-info) command
+2. `account_root` - Retrieve an [AccountRoot node](reference-ledger-format.html#accountroot).
+This is roughly equivalent to the [account_info](#account-info) command.
 3. `directory` - Retrieve a [DirectoryNode](reference-ledger-format.html#directorynode), which contains a list of other nodes
 4. `offer` - Retrieve an [Offer node](reference-ledger-format.html#offer), which defines an offer to exchange currency
 5. `ripple_state` - Retrieve a [RippleState node](reference-ledger-format.html#ripplestate), which tracks a (non-XRP) currency balance between two accounts.

-If you specify more than one of the above items, the server will retrieve only of them; it is undefined which one will be chosen.
+If you specify more than one of the above items, the server retrieves only of them; it is undefined which it chooses.

 The full list of parameters recognized by this method is as follows: